Ken Harrison 7:48 a.m., Dec. 7

 Chicago bred singer/guitarist Scott Samuels (formerly of local band Kitten’s Pharmacy), who collects music gear, recalls his early non-music gigs.
 “I worked in a factory that packaged cough medicine for the military.
 My job was to glue together cardboard boxes and fill them with cough syrup.
 I lasted one day.”
 He also produced a cable public-access show in the late ’70s called Minority Derelict Wrestling.

-In Autumn 2009, singer Coree Levy was attending chiropractic school in L.A., while former bassist Dave Farmer was a realtor by day.
+Coree Levy left to attend chiropractic school in L.A., while former bassist Dave Farmer was a realtor by day.
 Farmer was replaced by Darko Petrovic, while former singer/guitarist Michael Rennie’s replacement was Dave Gladish.
 Rennie (no relation to the actor) for years had the high score on the Casbah’s Galaga game.

 “I served one year in the communist People’s Army Signal Corps, in the former Yugoslav Republic of Macedonia,” says Petrovic.
 As for his own earliest non-music gig, he recalls “I was once a collection rep for a small auto-finance company, surrounded by people with bad attitudes, calling on people with bad credit.”